gtalarico/revitpythonwrapper/docs/element.rst

 ^^^^^^^^^^^^

 ..
 Note::
-    These are used internally by all Classes that inherit from ``rpw.Element``, but can be used on their own.
+    These are used internally by all Classes that inherit from ``rpw.db.element``, but can be used on their own.

-.. autoclass:: rpw.ParameterSet
+.. autoclass:: rpw.db.ParameterSet
     :members:
     :special-members: __init__, __getitem__, __setitem__, __len__
     :show-inheritance: